adriankwiatkowski/LogColor/README.md

 [![](https://jitpack.io/v/adriankwiatkowski/LogColor.svg)](https://jitpack.io/#adriankwiatkowski/LogColor)

 # What is LogColor?
-LogColor is a customizable logging library.
+LogColor is a highly customizable logging library.

 # Why LogColor?
 - Easy to use